menemshasolomon/election-blog/content/post/2024-12-04-11-campaign-narrative-texas/index.markdown

 The prediction model explored in the previous two posts attempted to use fundamental variables to predict the outcome of the election.
 Though fundamentals are largely predictive of election outcomes, utilizing fundamentals alone discounts the role of the campaign in determining the outcome of a certain state.
 To ascertain an understanding of how the campaign may have contributed to forecasting error within my model (and other predictive models), I analyzed the volume and nature of campaign activity in Texas as well as general trends of both election results and predictions.

-*To provide and in-depth understanding of the effect of the campaign, this post will focus on one state: Texas.*
+*To provide an in-depth understanding of the effect of the campaign, this post will focus on one state: Texas.*

 Texas was chosen as it offers a unique perspective for two reasons:
 1. **Increasingly Narrow Margins for the Republican Party:** Texas has been a Republican stronghold in presidential elections since Jimmy Carter's victory in 1976.
 However, recent trends suggest a narrowing gap between the two parties.
 In 2020, Donald Trump carried the state by just five percentage points, a marked decline from previous Republican margins.
 Similarly, in the 2018 Senate race, Republican Ted Cruz narrowly defeated Democrat Beto O’Rourke by less than three points, signaling growing Democratic competitiveness in the state.
 These shifts underscore Texas's evolving political landscape and its potential to become a key battleground.[(Texas Standard, 2024)](https://www.texasstandard.org/stories/texas-polls-turning-blue-democratic-gains-accuracy-allred-cruz/).